rachview/FrontendMentor/Newbie/articlePreview/readme.md

 Credit: All images and designs were provided by FrontEnd Mentor.

-Task: Follow the design created by FrontEnd Mentor to create a article preview component.
+Task: Follow the design created by FrontEnd Mentor to create an article preview component.
 Keep it as close to the design as possible, and using the styles they have chosen.

 What was used: HTML 5, CSS, JS.